bevyengine/rfcs/rfcs/45-stageless.md

 ### If-needed ordering constraints

-During schedule intialization, if-needed ordering constraints are either converted to strict ordering constraints, or removed.
+During schedule initialization, if-needed ordering constraints are either converted to strict ordering constraints, or removed.
 They can be removed if and only if the schedule is *unobservably* different (ignoring interior mutability), regardless of the relative order of the two systems.

 In the case where we only have two systems with an if-needed ordering, this is relatively simple.